Van526g/COVID-App/README.md

 Member Names: Vanessa Giron (van526g@bu.edu) & Nikhil Gupta (nikhilgu@bu.edu)

 **Overview**: 'COVID-19 Monitor' is an Android Studio application that is directed for anyone who wants to monitor their COVID-19 symptoms by taking a survey and recording them daily.
-The application allows the user to see how many of those that took the survey experienced the same symptoms by looking at the admin dashbaord.
+The application allows the user to see how many of those that took the survey experienced any of the symptoms by looking at the admin dashbaord.
 If the user is interested to know more about COVID-19, the application has a feature that allows them to see the symptoms, testings, preventions, and global cases and deaths of the virus.